 Where you have evidence of your actual contributions, actual monthly salary or you have received from the Austrian superannuation insurance fund a list of your insurance periods, you will need to complete a Request for a determination of the deductible amount of UPP of a foreign pension or annuity (NAT 16543).

 British pensions

-If you received a category A pension or a category B widows pension from the United Kingdom State (UK State) Pension (previously known as the British National Insurance Scheme), you are entitled to an undeducted purchase price (UPP) deduction.
-These pensions are paid from Newcastle-upon-Tyne.
+If you received a category A pension or a category B widows pension from the United Kingdom State (UK State) Pension (previously known as the British National Insurance Scheme), you are entitled to a UPP deduction.